Walter Calverley Trevelyan: Family

 He was twice married: firstly, on 21 May 1835, to Pauline Jermyn (d.1866), daughter of George Bitton Jermyn; secondly, on 11 July 1867, to Laura Capel, daughter of Capel Lofft, of Troston Hall in Suffolk.
+Laura was described by her half-sister: 'She was brought up in Italy, and is quite an artist, and a most beautiful copyist.'
 As both marriages were childless, the title descended to his nephew, Sir Alfred Wilson Trevelyan (1831–1891), seventh baronet, but he left the north-country property to his cousin, Sir Charles Edward Trevelyan.

 His will came as a surprise to Alfred, being advised at the end of a lengthy letter on the evils of alcohol.
 Alfred then issued a costly but unsuccessful challenge for the title and estate.
 A biographer from the family notes that Walter changed his will in 1852, being impressed by his cousin's son; the young George Otto had been one of the couple's visitors and received hints of the secret will.
 Coming from the modest family of a civil servant, Charles was suddenly elevated to a position of wealth and position.

 A medallion head is introduced into the decorations of the hall at Wallington; a portrait in oils, painted by an Italian artist about 1845, is at Nettlecombe, and a small watercolour (by Millais) is in the possession of the widow of Sir A. W. Trevelyan.